Former refugee Mark Dunajtschik who gave us the $50 million Children’s Hospital in Wellington has receivesd Property Council’s highest award.

 His legacy includes properties such as Environment House, the James Smith Building, the Harcourts Building, HSBC Tower, and the Asteron Centre.

-Renowned to his hands-on approach to property development, Mark gets involved personally in everything from electrical, plumbing and carpentry work, to ensuring lifts and doors are working properly, and negotiating with potential tenants and agents.
+Renowned to his hands-on approach to property development, Mark gets involved personally in everything from electrical, plumbing (who is best in fixing the emergencies like burst pipes and so on) and carpentry work, to ensuring lifts and doors are working properly, and negotiating with potential tenants and agents.